 “The APC is all about creating opportunities for athletes to be the best version of themselves at the Paralympic Games, and it’s all about creating opportunities in this space.

 “Paralympic athletes become role models for a lot of people within the Australian community and also for a lot of people with disabilities.
-As a Paralympic athlete, we start speaking about things to do with mental health and we start breaking down those stigmas which lie with some of the projections that get put on people with disabilities.
+As Paralympic athletes, we start speaking about things to do with mental health and we start breaking down those stigmas which lie with some of the projections that get put on people with disabilities.

 “We’re really tapping into Beyond Blue’s knowledge about mental health, and how we look after our mental health sets an example.”

-By APC and Beyond Blue
+By APC Media and Beyond Blue